 Nissan makes several SUVs and crossovers -- even one with V8 power.
 When it comes to buying a high-riding four-cylinder vehicle from the Japanese company, though, should consumers make the move for the Juke or go the other way and get behind the wheel of the Rogue?

 Both rigs come only with four doors and a rear hatch.
-Base Juke S models start at $18,990 and include 17-inch wheels; power windows, mirrors and locks; Bluetooth phone connectivity; and an iPod interface system.
+Base Juke S models start a few grand lower than the Rogue and include 17-inch wheels; power windows, mirrors and locks; Bluetooth phone connectivity; and an iPod interface system.

-The Rogue has a baseline MSRP of $22,490, which buys LED running lights, hill start assist and Vehicle Dynamic Control with Traction Control System in entry-level S form.
+While the Rogue has a baseline MSRP that's higher than the Juke, it does have more premium standard features like LED running lights, hill start assist and Vehicle Dynamic Control with Traction Control System in entry-level S form.

-Rogues keep things simple with a 170-horsepower 2.5-liter four-cylinder that returns 26 mpg city and 33 mpg highway with a continuously variable transmission (CVT).
+The Rogue keeps things simple, but a recent redesign definitely gives it a sportier look than before.
+Its 2.5-liter engine is underwhelming at 170-horsepower, but in return it gets up to 26 mpg city and 33 mpg highway with a continuously variable transmission (CVT).
 All-wheel drive is optional across the range.

 Our Verdict: Nissan Rogue